Why You Can't Relax: 3 Tiny, Science Backed Habits To Break Free From Stress

 Modern Life and Chronic Stress

-If one wrong daydream can lead to hours of stress, we can see how easy it is to spend our entire day in a stress state.
-People who imagine the future a lot or ruminate about the past are especially high risk.
+Can you see how easy it is to spend your entire day in a stress state?
+Parent's who imagine the future a lot are especially high risk.

-Unless we make a designated and prolonged effort to keep calm, we stay in a cycle of stress.
+Unless we make a designated and prolonged effort to keep calm, we are likely living in a state of moderate stress.

-Here’s some long term effects you may not know about.
+Here’s some long term effects you may not know about buy which are kinda scary

 I feel stressed just thinking about the effects of stress!